edanofek/Great-Questions-And-Answers/1.Reflaction question/README.md

 	Great interview question about reflection.
 	--------------------------------------------

-	Implement a utility that will use Java reflection APIs to print "struct" objects.
+	Implement a utility that will use reflection APIs to print "struct" objects.
 	These "structs" are defined as follows:

 o   They have only public attributes